-Environmental Politics Field Seminar
+Environmental Studies Field Seminar

-This course will provide students with the opportunity to explore first-hand the environmental politics in the United States or various other locations depending on the offering.
+This course will provide students with the opportunity to explore first-hand environmental issues in the United States or various other locations, depending on the offering.
 Students will apply concepts learned in earlier environmental studies courses and engage in field research on a topic of their choice, as a step toward their keystone research project for the major.
 Locations include the Mississippi River, Central America, and Tanzania, depending on the term.

-Prerequisite(s): 1 of ENV100(Environmental Connections), POL241(Environmental and River Politics)
+Prerequisite(s): 1 of ENV100(Environmental Connections), ENV120(Environmental Science), POL241(Environmental and River Politics), SWK210(Environmental Justice and Social Change)